-While the Company believes its patents are important to its competitive position, significant barriers to entry continue to exist beyond the expiration of any patent period.
+While the Company believes its patents are important to its competitive position, significant barriers to entry exist beyond the expiration of any patent period.
 These barriers to entry include the unique equipment required to produce these materials and the exacting processes required to achieve the desired metallurgical properties.
-These processing requirements include such items as specific annealing temperature, processing speeds and reduction per rolling pass.
-Management believes that the current alloy development program and these barriers to entry reduce the impact of patent expirations on the Company.
+These processing requirements include optimal melting and thermo-mechanical processing parameters for each alloy.
+Management believes that the current alloy development programs and these barriers to entry reduce the impact of patent expirations on the Company.